JuDO-dev/AirBorne.jl/docs/src/pages/etl/etl.md

 ### How does it work?
 First one needs a cache folder, which can be set by the environment variable `AIRBORNE_ROOT`.
 If this variable is not defined for Linux and MacOS it will defaulted to `/root/tmp/.AirBorne/.cache` whilst in windows it shall be `$HOME/.AirBorne/.cache"`.

 On said folder there will be many subdirectories, each one corresponding to a separate data bundle.
 A bundle is the most fundamental level of cache, that is composed by 3 elements.
-The data file, which is stored in Parquet Format, the specification file that is a JSON describing how to handle the file, and the archive subfolder containing previous iterations of the cached file.
+The data file, which is stored in Parquet Format, the metadata that is attached to the parquet file itself, and the archive subfolder containing previous iterations of the cached file.

-In order to be mindful of storage options to trim or flush the archive as well as the deletion of the bundle all together will be avaiable.

-Albeit this system can be improved it does satisfy the design guidelines of the feature aims.

 ## Supported schemas and file structure